 - 1. The field is divided into tiles that are 12cm by 12cm in dimension.
 The tiles are not physical structures but rather a concept of how the field is generated.
 For areas 2 and 3, quarter-tiles are considered where each tile is subdivided into four 6cm by 6cm squares. - 2.
 Walls will have a thickness of 1cm and a height of 6cm. - 3.
-Pathways for the robot are intended to be of the width of the tile, and may open into foyers wider than the pathways. - $\,\circ\,$ Area 1: Walls are placed on the edges of each tile. - $\,\circ\,$ Area 2: Walls are placed on the edges of each quarter-tile. - Area 3: Walls are placed on the edges of each quarter tile.
-Each 90 degree corner is rounded into a quarter circle.
+Pathways for the robot are intended to be of the width of the tile and may open into foyers wider than the pathways. - Area 1: Walls are placed on the edges of each tile. - $\circ\,$ Area 2: Walls can be placed on the edges of each quarter-tile. - Area 3: Walls can be placed on the edges of each quarter tile.
+A 90-degree corner can be rounded into a quarter circle.